 Applying a Tag

-Once a Tag is created, it's ready to be associated with a Datastore
+Once a Tag is created, it's ready to be associated with a Datastore, Profile, Check, Notification and ultimately an Anomaly.

 Tag Inheritance